How to Study the AMH for OPRA and Intern Exams: A Practical Guide

 - Individual Drug Monographs — detailed information per drug

-Learn this structure.
+Learn this structure inside-out.
 Once you know where information lives within a monograph, you can find any specific detail within seconds.

 Navigation Strategies